benrau87/cuckoo_cloaked/README.md

 Run the firstrun.sh script

-Install vms with the vmcloak script in your cuckoo users tools folder
+Install vms with the vmcloak script in your cuckoo users tools folder OR

-Create host powershell scripts with tools in that folder as well
+Use antivmdetect scripts located in the folder as well, either way, once you install your VMs run the included PS1 scripts on those machines

 Start rooter with the rooter.sh script on your root user ~/